Welcome to the Social Development Lab

 collaborators have been investigating the development of forms (relational and

-physical) and functions (proactive and reactive) of aggression in early and
+physical) and functions (proactive and reactive) of aggression and peer

 middle childhood in a number of recent studies.